nymtech/docs/content/quickstart/_index.md

 1. the Nym mixnode, `nym-mixnode`
 2. the Nym gateway node, `nym-gateway`
-3. the Nym local client, `nym-client`
+3. the Nym native client, `nym-client`
 4. the Nym validator, `nym-validator`

 You can try some of them out quickly by following along in the next few sections.